Sdniss/BICAMS_web_application/README.md

 2. Upload your file to the `data` directory.
 It will replace the `data_to_transform.csv` that is currently there, and which is just mock data included by default

-3. Run the `BICAMS_application.py` file using streamlit with the following terminal command: `streamlit run BICAMS_application.py`.
+3. Run `streamlit run BICAMS_application.py` to start the application.
 A localhost will appear in your browser, or you can fetch it as printed in the terminal after `Local URL:`.
 The app is now visible in this browser tab.
 Once you adapt something in the app, the script will automatically run again and update the app according to your preferences.